biitez/EasyMenu/README.md

         // Inside you can do exactly the same as in .WithMenu new Menu("SubPage A", () => { Console.WriteLine("Hi from SubPage A!"); }),

-        // Also you can create all the SubMenus you want within others new Menu("SubPage B", new[]
+        // Also you can create all the SubOages you want within others new Menu("SubPage B", new[]
         {
             new Menu("SubPage BA", () => { Console.WriteLine("Hi from SubPage BA!"); }),